bscofield/when-i-run-things/projects.md

 * Project teams are responsible for the ongoing maintenance of what they deliver if any is required.

 ## Post-mortems
 * Every project should generate a post-mortem, informed by the project's success or failure (as defined in the proposal) and the updates during the process.
-Ideally, we'll be generating the post-mortem as we go along (both to reduce the work required at the end and to increase its accuracy).
+Ideally, we'll be generating content for the post-mortem as we go along (both to reduce the work required at the end and to increase its accuracy).